Trade directory · San Diego metro · California

 Licensing Requirements

-California requires C-27 Landscaping Contractor License for projects over $500.
-Must pass Law & Business exam and trade-specific exam.
-4 years verifiable experience or equivalent education required. $330 application fee.
-License renewed every 2 years with continuing education requirements.
+California requires C-27 Landscaping Contractor License.
+Must pass Law & Business exam and C-27 trade exam.
+Requires 4 years experience or combination of experience and education. $330 application fee plus $200 initial license fee.
+Renew every 2 years with continuing education requirements.

 §2